-Use this easy-to-make tomato sauce from chef Scott Conant in his Ricotta Raviolini recipe.
+Use this easy-to-make fresh tomato sauce from chef Scott Conant in his Ricotta Raviolini recipe.

 Bring a large pot of water to a boil; meanwhile, prepare an ice-water bath.
 With a paring knife, score an X on the bottoms of tomatoes.
 Working in batches, carefully lower tomatoes into boiling water; when skins begin to split (30 to 60 seconds), use a slotted spoon to transfer tomatoes to ice-water bath.
 When tomatoes are cool, remove skins (use a paring knife, if necessary), and discard.
 Halve tomatoes and remove seeds.